royal0706/p4/readme.md

 + Production URL: <http://p4.dwa15vr.com>

 ## Feature summary
-*Outline a summary of features that your application has.
-The following details are from a hypothetical project called "Movie Tracker".
-Note that it is similar to Foobooks, yet it has its own unique features.
-Delete this example and replace with your own feature summary*
+Travel Journal is a collective travel journal that is meant to allow travelers to share their trip with others.

++ Visitors can view all trips, which are listed by the most recently added trips, on index.php page
-+ Visitors can register/log in
++ Visitors can edit any of the trips on the index.php page
-+ Users can add/update/delete movies in their collection (title, release date, director, writer, summary, category)
-+ There's a file uploader that's used to upload post images for each movie
-+ User's can toggle whether movies in their collection are public or private
-+ Each user has a public profile page which presents a short bio about their movie tastes, as well as a list of public movies in their collection.
-+ Each user has their own account page where they can edit their bio, email, password
-+ Users can clone movies from another user's public collection into their collection
-+ The home page features
-  + a stream of recently added public movies
-  + a list of categories, with a link to each category that shows a page of movies (with links) within that category
++ Visitors can create their own trip, which will then be viewable on the index.php page
++ In addition to including the details of their trip, visitors can also add and edit tags on each trip

 ## Database summary
-*Describe the tables and relationships used in your database.
-Delete the examples below and replace with your own info.*

-+ My application has 3 tables in total (`users`, `movies`, `categories`)
++ My application has 3 tables in total (`tags`, `tagtrip`, `trips`)
-+ There's a many-to-many relationship between `movies` and `categories`
++ There's a many-to-many relationship between `trips` and `tags`
-+ There's a one-to-many relationship between `movies` and `users`

 ## Outside resources
-*Your list of outside resources go here*
+Google Fonts (Crimson Text, Open Sans Condensed)

 ## Code style divergences
-*List any divergences from PSR-1/PSR-2 and course guidelines on code style*
+None.

 ## Notes for instructor
-*Any notes for me to refer to while grading; if none, omit this section*
+I was unable to get my project to work on the production server (I keep receiving a 505: Server Error), even though I remember it working in earlier weeks when I first started the project.
+I tried all of the solutions listed on the Issues forum at https://github.com/susanBuck/dwa15-spring2019/issues/49, with no success.